-Our continuing commitment to meet the needs of our customers and the communities in which we live and work.
+Caterpillar's global strategy refletcs our continuing commitment to meet the needs of our customers and our communities.

 Cat® hats, boots, shoes, bags, models, phones, watches – and so much more.
 Appreciation for the brand extends far beyond those who use our equipment.

 Cat® product offerings include articulated trucks, backhoe loaders, dozers, engines, excavators, generators, motor graders, skid steer loaders and wheel loaders.

 Read corporate press releases and news announcements distributed by Caterpillar Inc.